 Too much rennet can give the cheese a bitter taste.
 Reduce the amount of rennet in your next attempt at this cheese.

 Contamination due to poor hygiene can cause a bitter taste.
 This can happen to the best of us so be sure your working environment is clean and that you have sterilised all your utensils.
 If you are using raw milk, pasteurise it before making your cheese to ensure that there are no unwanted pathogens in your milk.

 Your milk became to acidic.
 This is caused by the milk over ripening once you have added your culture.
 Over ripening is cased by adding too much culture or leaving it to ripen for too long.
 Be careful with your measuring of the culture and watch your timing.

-If you have access to farm fresh, raw milk and you need to pasteurise your milk, use a stainless steel pot, inside another pot or water, to act as a double boiler, and bring the milk to 63 degrees C. Maintain this temperature for 30 minutes.
-Do not let the milk drop below this temperature, as if you do, all pathogens in the milk may not be killed.
+If you have access to farm fresh, raw milk and you need to pasteurise your milk, use a stainless steel pot inside another pot of water, to act as a water jacket, and bring the milk to 63 degrees C. Maintain this temperature for 30 minutes.
+Do not let the milk drop below this temperature, as if you do, all the pathogens in the milk may not be killed.
 Try not let the milk go much above 65 degrees, as if you do, you may reduce the quality of the curd when making your cheese.